About us

 Anna

-Anna graduated with a BSc (Hons) in Occupational Therapy in 2008.
-She specialises in working with autistic children and young people, having spent her career working in related children’s and adult services.
-Anna is an Advanced SI Practitioner and freelances for Sensory Integration Education, the national body that trains therapists in Sensory Integration.
+Anna has over 10 years of experience working with children with autism, and graduated with a BSc (Hons) in OT in 2008.
+Anna and has spent her career working with children and adults with a range of learning disabilities and autism.
+Anna has completed post graduate sensory integration (SI) training and is an Advanced SI Practitioner.
+She freelances for Sensory Integration Education, the national body that trains therapists in Sensory Integration.

-Anna believes that play is the primary occupation of children, so incorporates a playful approach to therapy.
+Anna enjoys playing, and believes that play is the primary occupation of children (and is still important in adulthood!), so incorporates a playful approach to therapy.

 Anna is experienced in training parents, carers and professionals in group and individual settings.
-Anna is particularly interested in children who have self-restricted diets and works with parents and their children to increase the range of foods they feel comfortable to eat.
+Anna is particularly interested in children who are ‘picky eaters’ and has successfully worked with parents and their children to increase the range of foods they will eat.

 Anna can provide interventions including: